sashalevin/verhaal/README.md

-by default, the location of the Linux kernel tree will be sourced from the `CVEKERNELTREE` environment variable and the database output will be written to a `commits.db` file.
+by default, the location of the Linux kernel tree will be sourced from the `CVEKERNELTREE` environment variable and the database output will be written to a `verhaal.db` file.
 To override these, either use a command line option, or change the environment variable.

 After the database has been created, the script